Grahame59/DansbyBot/README.md

 # 1.27.25 - 4:23 pm
 - Left off by adding all the components for the new Intent Ui in MainForm.cs and also added the toggleSlidingPanel() function..
 Need to figure out the backend logic + the Init function for all the actual intent Ui Form components.
 NEED to make sure when I do the backend logic i make it write to the json properly -> stay in the category + proper formatting (Super Important)...

+# 2.3.25 - 11:42pm
+- Added a gloabl call for autosaveManager in DansbyCore, This was the easiest way to add a call to Functions.cs to use StopAutosaveTimerAsync and reference the same instance.
+Still have to test but I have to go to class now....
+Should eventually be a Singleton Pattern b/c I only ever want 1 singular timer for the autosave going and all references to be to that timer.
+Could and Should also rework the ForceSaveLorehaven method to just run the batchfile off the primary instance instead of starting a new instance of a timer, **{FIX THIS IN THE FUTURE , POOR CODE <-----------}**